Recovery from Post Natal Depression.

 For about five whole minutes.
 It was really overwhelming.
 And it was a great night.
 But yeah.
 And then we had a really interesting chat and you told me about the work that you’re doing.
 And I find it so fascinating.
 And then this whole world of podcasting.
 I’ve become obsessed with podcasts.
 By the way, I love it.
 I love yours.
 I love this conversation, by the way.

 Yeah, beautiful.
-Now, on that note, where can people find you and sort of getting to sort of learning a little bit more about you?
+Now, on that note, where can people find you and sort of get to sort of learn a little bit more about you?

 And it didn’t kill me and I needed to be taught this sort of divine lesson not in a negative You know, you need to be taught but you know, I can edit to learn from this experience and I I did, I took it as a opportunity to learn and boy have I learned I’ve never sort of learnt this much before in my life.

 I agree with you completely.
 And I love that answer.
 I would not change a thing either sometimes, unfortunately for us thick heads or former thick heads.
 Yeah, it does take a big life changing event.
 And luckily for us, we’re still here to talk about it.
 You know, it didn’t take one of us or one of our loved ones away from us in order for us to wake up.
 So we got the message.
 Okay.
 I’ll do the thing I’m supposed to do.
 And I think that’s beautiful and agreed.
 It’s the hard stuff that makes us grow.